dimyG/jekyll-theme-chirpy/_posts/2022-06-21-NYU-2021-DL-course-overview-and-notes.md

 # My Notes
 I have a lot of notes from the course which you can find [here](https://docs.google.com/document/d/1D6-s02WURolebjSA3qNQcvhIGqYz69jS/edit?usp=sharing&ouid=101182743259035030658&rtpof=true&sd=true).
 Bear in mind that the language is not formal (to put it mildly) and they might contain a few errors.
-Feel free to comment where you want.
 Also notice that I regularly update them.

 That's all for now, thanks for reading!